pclaridy/body-fat-predictive-analytics/README.md

 Each model underwent a rigorous validation process, using Mean Squared Error (MSE) for performance assessment and Monte Carlo cross-validation to ensure model stability.
 Hyperparameter tuning was performed for models requiring it, such as ridge and LASSO regression.

-### Reporting and Visualization

-I reported and visualized my findings through tables and plots, comparing the MSE values of each model and summarizing the performance metrics to guide the choice of the best-performing model.

 ## Results